furqonm/data-engineer/README.md

 ### Google Cloud Professional Data Engineer (PDE) Certification Preparation

 _[DISCLAIMER] The links and materials provided here are intended as supplementary resources for learning.
-This personally documented material does not represent official information from Google Cloud, although some of it is sourced from official Google Cloud resources.
-Unofficial materials indicate that the content is not direct information from Google._
+This personally documented material does not represent official information from Google Cloud, although some of it is sourced from official Google Cloud resources._

 ---
 ## Exam Preparation Materials